emirhansilsupur/emirhansilsupur/README.md

 🎓 I have a B.Sc. in Statistics from the Gazi University.

-💻 I’m currently learning PyTorch
+💻 I’m currently learning Docker

 ### 🎯Objectives